nsotta/feeding-mark-analysis/README.md

 Calculate/visualize feeding behavior parameters from the image analysis results using R package `feedingMarkAnalyzeR`.

-See [vignette  -URL will be added when the article is published.-]() in the package.
+See [vignette](docs/feedingMarkAnalyzeR.html) in the package for usage.